scaleoutsystems/digital-pathology-tutorial/README.md

 ```

 4. Get the client config for your federation!
-a) Start a reducer and combiner and base services by reading instructions in `https://github.com/scaleoutsystems/fedn.git/ or navigate to your pre-setup federation page (for example Scaleout Studio!)

 5. Download the file and place it in the  folder (replacing any potential existing client.yaml)